 Please consult with an advisor in ISSS prior to starting your recruitment process if you think you will have international candidates in your candidate pool.

 The regulations for labor certification require that the employer advertise and recruit for the position in a national market, and make the position available to U.S. applicants on the same basis as international applicants.
 We must go through the normal procedures that would be followed for recruiting for similar faculty positions.
 We must show that the international applicant was chosen “pursuant to a competitive recruitment and selection process, through which the alien was found to be more qualified than any of the U.S. workers who applied for the job.”

 If you think you will have international candidates in your applicant pool, we suggest that you have these elements in your recruitment advertisement:

-FOR RESEARCH POSITIONS, contact an advisor in ISSS.
+Contact an advisor in ISSS.

 ISSS will be happy to review your advertisement to make sure the elements are there if you end up hiring an international candidate whom we will pursue permanent residency for.

 ISSS can also meet with your prospective international candidates.
 This allows them to be aware of the services provided by our office, and it also allows us to advise you on the possibilities of obtaining the proper visa.
 It makes little sense to offer a permanent position to a prospective faculty member if it is clear that the proper status is unobtainable.